dunnmj42/redux-feedback-loop/README.md

 5. Run `npm run client`
 ## Built With

- React, Redux, Node.js, PostgreSQL and PG, Express, Redux-logger
+ React, Redux, Node.js, PostgreSQL and PG, Express, Redux-logger, Material UI

 ## Acknowledgement
 Thanks to [Prime Digital Academy](www.primeacademy.io) who equipped me with the skills to make this application a reality.